 Safe management, operation, and maintenance of the Don Pedro Project are top priorities of the Districts.
-The Districts provide employees with all necessary training and equipment to operate the Project safely.
+The Districts provide employees with appropriate and relevant training and equipment to operate all facilities safely.
 Specific training programs are described below.

 2.1.1 Turlock Irrigation District